hzeller/RedPitaya-Case/README.md

 The OpenScad file plastic-case.scad is the source for the 3D objects.
 These are the stand-offs and the actual case.
-(The rpcase.stl file is the binary result included in this distribution for easy use).
+(The plastic-case.stl file is the binary result included in this distribution for easy use).

 (The PostScript file is ready to use, the OpenScad file is still work in